-California bans killer whale captivity and breeding
+California bans killer whale theatrical shows, breeding

 Story highlights

-- California passes new law that ends breeding killer whales
+- California passes new law that ends breeding of killer whales

 - Killer whales can no longer be used in theatrical shows

-- SeaWorld has already announced similar changes
+- SeaWorld has already announced changes

-(CNN)California became the first state to ban breeding killer whales and holding them in captivity.
+(CNN)California became the first state to ban the breeding of killer whales and using the animals in theatrical shows.

 Gov. Jerry Brown signed the bill into law Tuesday.
 The law, which goes into effect in 2017, passed after years of controversy over keeping killer whales to entertain humans.

-Under the new law, the killer whales or orcas already in captivity may remain in the state, but they can only be used for "educational presentations" starting in June.
-This means they cannot be used for theatrical shows.
+Under the new law, the killer whales, or orcas, already in captivity may remain in the state, but they can only be used for "educational presentations" starting in June.

+SeaWorld, which has orcas at its park in San Diego, said it doesn't have a position on the bill, but it ended its breeding program in March.

 The company has come under fire for its treatment of killer whales since the 2013 CNN documentary "Blackfish."

-SeaWorld plans to "introduce new, inspiring, natural orca encounters rather than theatrical shows," according to its website.
+SeaWorld plans to replace shows with "educational orca encounters starting in San Diego next year," the company said in a statement.

-SeaWorld San Diego plans to retain the 11 whales under its care, its website stated.
+SeaWorld San Diego plans to retain the 11 whales under its care.

+"Most of SeaWorld's orcas were born in a zoological setting and the environmental threats in our oceans, like oil spills and pollution are huge dangers for these animals," the company said.
+"The best, and safest, future for these whales is to let them live out their lives at SeaWorld, receiving top care, in state-of-the-art habitats."

 The 'Blackfish' effect

-The 2013, CNN documentary, "Blackfish" showed the practice of capturing young orcas in the wild in the 1970s and cast SeaWorld in harsh light for raising them in dark, cramped conditions.
+"Blackfish" showed the practice of capturing young orcas in the wild in the 1970s and cast SeaWorld in harsh light for raising them in dark, cramped conditions.
 It also recounted the 2010 death of veteran SeaWorld trainer Dawn Brancheau by a killer whale named Tilikum, a 12,000-pound bull.

+The stock and attendance has fallen recently at SeaWorld, the world's largest marine park operator.

 The state law, authored by California Assembly member Richard Bloom, allows the rescue of killer whales for rehabilitation or research purposes.
 But it stipulates that they cannot be used for breeding, performance or entertainment.